Board and Committee Vacancies

 Whether you’re a seasoned volunteer, or just getting into public service, we welcome and thank you for your interest!

-The vacancies will be open until filled.
-You may submit your applications by email to Rudy Owens, firstname.lastname@example.org.
+The group meets every other month, 7–9 p.m., usually on the third Wednesday of the month.
+You may submit your application by email to Rudy Owens, firstname.lastname@example.org.
 You may also email any questions or call him at 503-718-2758.